Varun-Ballari/emotify/README.md

 Emotify lets you identify people in real time and play songs based on their detected facial expressions!

-Disclaimer: this application is not representative of true emotion and should not be used for any purpose other then fun.
+Disclaimer: this application is not representative of true emotion and should not be used for any purpose other than fun.

 #### Instructions to add new person in classifier:
 1. Open the ExpressMusic/cv/take_images.py file